a10networks/PrometheusExporter/README.md

 - scrape_interval: time interval for querying stats fields
 - target: hostname and port that exporter is running on
 - api_endpoint: URI endpoint that exporter will intercept and invoke the appropriate axAPI.
 A comma seperated list of APIs can be provided here for a single host.
 - api_name: API name is used to identify the API endpoint.
-Comma separated list of api_name should be in synch with api_endpoint list
+Comma-separated list of api_name should be in synch with api_endpoint list
 - partition: Name of the partition.
 This is an optional parameter.
 If not specified, the shared partition will be used.

 In this scenario, once the Prometheus server is started, it invokes a custom exporter after each 15sec, as specified in the scraping interval.